Explore New Ideas

 Evenings with OLLI offers a wide variety of programming to enjoy as we highlight interesting people and activities going on in Ann Arbor or Michigan.
 Programs feature local personalities, engaging stories about our community and state, and delve into current issues.

-Fees: $12 per event, or free if this is your first OLLI event.
+Fees: $12 per event for OLLI members, $20 for non-members, or free if this is your first OLLI event.

 Membership: This is one OLLI activity that you do not need to be a member to attend.

 Registration: To register without being a member, please call the OLLI office at 734-998-9351

 OLLI Out of Town will be featuring in-person travel as well as virtual travel this Fall.

 - Virtual program on select Fridays, 3:00 – 4:30 pm

 - $10-$15 per virtual trip or $35 for a package of 3.